 By all accounts, the MESSENGER mission was successful in all respects.
 The craft’s last maneuver happened on April 24, 2015, and it was allowed to crash onto the planet’s surface after running out of fuel, which happened at 3:26 PM EDT on April 30, 2015, leaving an estimated 16-meter (52 ft) wide crater.

 The MESSENGER probe located a total of 51 pyroclastic lava flows on Mercury, with 90% of the flows located inside huge impact craters.
 Analysis of the flows and the state of degradation of the craters suggest that volcanic activity on Mercury had occurred over very long time scales, and perhaps for much, if not most of the planet’s history.

-The image opposite is a colour enhanced view of the western side of the Sholem Aleichem Crater situated on the planet’s northern hemisphere.
+The image opposite is a colour-enhanced view of the western side of the Sholem Aleichem Crater situated in the planet’s northern hemisphere.
 Clearly apparent is the brightly haloed volcanic hollows, with the dark staining also possibly suggestive of ash.

 MESSENGER was five times faster than the Space Shuttles